ibm-cloud-docs/solution-tutorials/coligo.hidden.md

 ### Bind the {{site.data.keyword.cos_short}} service to the backend application

 Now, you will need to pass in the credentials for the services you just created into our backend application.
-You will do this by binding the cloud services to your application and then asking the Coligo runtime to make them available to the application via environment variables.
+You will do this by binding the {{site.data.keyword.cos_short}} service to your application and then asking the Coligo runtime to make them available to the application via environment variables.

 1. Create a binding for {{site.data.keyword.cos_short}} service with a prefix `COS` for ease of use in your application,
    ```sh